tiangolo/github-actions-sandbox/README.md

 ---

-Let's run a Docker CI cycle to time it.
+Let's run a Docker CI cycle to time it with Python slim.

 # Licence